 An industry standard practice is to omit trees, vegetation, and other existing and planned landscape elements from the wind tunnel model due to the difficulty of providing accurate seasonal representation of vegetation.
-The omission of trees and other landscaping elements produces slightly more conservative wind speed values.
+The omission of trees and other landscaping elements produces slightly more conservative (i.e., higher) wind speed values.